 In 1972, Oscar and Evelyn Overton moved from Detroit to Los Angeles to build a wholesale bakery that would sell cheesecakes and other high-quality desserts to local restaurants.
 Business was a booming success, but some restaurants balked at the high prices the bakery was charging for its desserts.
 So, in 1978, the couple's son David decided to open a restaurant of his own—the first Cheesecake Factory restaurant—in posh Beverly Hills.
 The restaurant was an immediate success and soon David started an expansion of the concept.
 Sure, the current total of 20 restaurants doesn't seem like a lot, but his handful of stores earns the chain more than $100 million in business each year.
 That's more than some chains with four times the number of outlets rake in.

 Bruschetta is one of the top-selling appetizers at the restaurant chain.
 Bruschetta is toasted bread flavored with garlic and olive oil, broiled until crispy, and then arranged around a pile of tomato-basil salad in vinaigrette.
 This salad is scooped onto the bruschetta, and then you open wide.
-This version makes five slices just like the dish served at the restaurant, but the recipe can be easily doubled.
+My Cheesecake Factory Bruschetta recipe makes five slices just like the dish served at the restaurant, but the recipe can be easily doubled.